vmware-tanzu/tanzu-dev-portal/content/guides/messaging-and-integration/kafka-mongodb.md

 ---
-title: "Build a Scalable, Fault-Tolerant Messaging Cluster on Kubernetes with Apache Kafka and MongoDB"
+title: Build a Scalable, Fault-Tolerant Messaging Cluster on Kubernetes with Apache Kafka and MongoDB
-linkTitle: "Kafka with MongoDB"
+linkTitle: Kafka with MongoDB
 parent: Kafka
 description: Integrate Kafka with MongoDB to create scalable, fault-tolerant messaging on Kubernetes
 date: 2020-07-29
 topics:
 - Event Streaming